BQSKit/bqskit-qfactor-jax/README.md

 # GPU support for BQSKit
-`bqskitgpu` is a Python package that implements circuit instantiation and simulation on GPU to accelerate [BQSKit](https://github.com/bqsKit/bqskit), it uses [JAX](https://jax.readthedocs.io/en/latest/index.html) as an abstraction layer of the GPUs, seamlessly utilizing JIT and parralizim
+`bqskitgpu` is a Python package that implements circuit instantiation and simulation on GPU to accelerate [BQSKit](https://github.com/bqsKit/bqskit), it uses [JAX](https://jax.readthedocs.io/en/latest/index.html) as an abstraction layer of the GPUs, seamlessly utilizing JIT compilation and GPU parralizim.

 ## Installation
 `bqskitgpu` is available for Python 3.8+ on Linux, macOS.